 This past Monday I pulled into the EPCOT parking toll at 9:45 a.m.
 The parking attendants began letting cars through to park right at that time, so 1 hour and 15 minutes before official park opening.
 It was delightful to be able to park so close to the front entrance.

 The parks do generally open their entrance one hour before published opening time, but not all attractions open that early.
 My son and I entered EPCOT around 10:15 a.m., when the park was scheduled to open at 11:00 a.m.
 After strolling around to get some photos we headed to Frozen Ever After.
 It was about 10:40 a.m. when we walked into the queue.
 The ride was a walk-on, with no wait at all.
 We easily could have gone on Frozen Ever After three times before the park actually opened.
 Granted, this was on a Monday and there was not festival going on.

 A couple of reminders with parking: be sure to have all your valuables with you.
 Disney is not responsible for any stolen items or damaged property.
-With there being no parking trams you will need to be prepared to walk to the front entrance.
-Guests needing assistance, like a wheelchair to get from their vehicle to the front entrance, should let a parking attendant know before parking their vehicle.
-The lack of parking trams also means there is not a friendly reminder of where you parked your vehicle so be sure to take note.
+Take a photo (or write down) where you parked your vehicle, since Disney parking lots are huge.
 Make sure your vehicle is securely locked, and soon you’re on your way to magical day.

 Do you have any other parking tips to share?
 Let us know in the comments!